tao200ok/expresso/README.md

 ##### 200:

 Request successful.
-Response body's 'employee' property will contain the retrieved employee information.
+Response body's 'employee' property will contain the requested data.
 See the example.
 Example:

 ```json